giosil/wxdsb/README_docker.md

 In `heml` folder do the following:

 - `helm install wxdsb ./wxdsb` - this install `wxdsb` application from project folder
+- `helm list` - this show all releases
 - `helm get all wxdsb` - this show all info of `wxdsb` application
 - `helm uninstall wxdsb` - this uninstall `wxdsb` application